fcosrno/gulp-seed/README.md

 Add your configuration to `config.json`.
 Comment out or delete the lines of tasks you don't need to run in `gulpfile.js` and `gulp/tasks/watch.js` (should document this more).

+# Configuration

+For the most part, tasks can be configured in the `config.json` file so you don't need to modify each module file directly.
+However, for custom behavior, feel free to modify modules directly.

+## Callbacks (running modules sequentially)

+Each module has a `runAfter` property.
+This is an array of gulp tasks that run asynchroniously before the task.
+It will be injected as the second parameter of `gulp.task()` (common gulp behavior).

+Keep in mind that even though the `runAfter` property is an array, these tasks are not run in the array order you set them.
+If you want to run tasks sequentially, set one task to run after the other.

+Here is an example if you want to run tasks in the following order: less->jade->javascript

+    {
+        "less":{
+            "runAfter":[]
+        },
+        "jade":{
+            "runAfter":["less"]
+        },
+        "javascript":{
+            "runAfter":["jade"]
+        }
+    }

 # Modules

 ## Clean